saferpay/jsonapi/texts/05_Integration.md

 <div class="warning">
   <p>
     <strong>Important:</strong> The redirect towards the redirectUrl via http-POST <strong>IS NOT</strong> supported.
-You should always use http-GET!
+You should always use http-GET, unless specifically stated otherwise!
   </p>
 </div>